rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

 Your selection?
 1
 ```

- At the prompt for the type of key your want to create accept the default i.e.(DSA and ElGamal).
+At the prompt for the type of key you want to create, accept the default, i.e.(DSA and ElGamal).
 Type 1

 !!!
 WARNING

     Option (1) will create two key-pairs for you.
-The DSA key-pair will be the primary keypair - for making digital signatures and a subordinate ELGamel keypair for data encryption.
+The DSA key-pair will be the primary key pair - for making digital signatures and a subordinate ELGamel key pair for data encryption.

-6. You will create an ELG-E keysize of 1024.
+6. You will create an ELG-E key size of 1024.
 Accept the default again at the prompt below:

-DSA keypair will have 1024 bits.
+DSA key pair will have 1024 bits.

-About to generate a new ELG-E keypair.
+About to generate a new ELG-E key pair.

- minimum keysize is 768 bits
+ minimum key size is 768 bits

- default keysize is 1024 bits
+ default key size is 1024 bits

- highest suggested keysize is 2048 bits
+ highest suggested key size is 2048 bits

-What keysize do you want?
+What key size do you want?
 (1024) 1024

 7. Create keys that will expire in a year.
 Type “1y” at the prompt below: